1950 Svenska Cupen

-Svenska Cupen 1950 was the tenth season of the main Swedish football Cup.
+The 1950 Svenska Cupen was the tenth season of the main Swedish football Cup.
 A significant achievement was made by third division Fagerviks GF who reached the semi-finals before their winning sequence came to an end.
-The competition was concluded on 23 July 1950 with the Final, held at Råsunda Stadium, Solna in Stockholms län.
-AIK won 3-2 against Helsingborgs IF before an attendance of 14,154 spectators.
+The competition was concluded on 23 July 1950 with the final, held at Råsunda Stadium, Solna in Stockholms län.
+AIK won 3–2 against Helsingborgs IF before an attendance of 14,154 spectators.

 Preliminary round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 First round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Second round

 The 8 matches in this round were played on 2 July 1950.

 Quarter-finals

 The 4 matches in this round were played on 9 July 1950.

 Semi-finals

 The semi-finals in this round were played on 16 July 1950.

 Final

 The final was played on 23 July 1950 at the Råsunda Stadium.